-Ex gratia relief is currently available, subject to conditions, for the first financial year following the death of the owner of the land.
+Ex gratia relief is currently available to a person's previous principal place of residence, subject to conditions, for the first financial year following the death of the owner of the land.

 See the land tax exemptions, waiver or relief (where the home owner has died) page on revenuesa.sa.gov.au for more information.